NoTwo-2/ScooterCharger/webserver/README.md

     - `2` means a fatal error has occured and the charging station is no longer operational
 - **error_msg** - This is a string containing a custom error message describing the error in more detail upon receiving a value greater than `0` in the `status_code`.
 - **locker_list** - This is an array of JSON objects containing various information from each locker.
 Required values are provided below. **IMPORTANT**: every time the client emits this event, it must send information for *all lockers and in the same order*.
 This list is how lockers are given their indexes.
 Otherwise, the information provided here will only be used for logging purposes.
-    - **state** - This stores whether the specific locker is available or not.
+    - **state** - This stores the specific locker's state.
-        - `"unlocked"` means the locker is unlocked and available for reservation
+        - `"good"` means the locker is operating normally and available for reservation.
-        - `"locked"` means the locker is locked
+        - Anything other than `"good"` describes an error state, and means the locker is unable to be reserved by users.

-## Client Side Event Listeners
+### Client Side Event Listeners

-### "init"
+#### "init"
 The server sends this after the client emits the `"init"` event and will contain the following JSON:
 ```json
 {